 I always wanted to know the answer to “how?” and “why?”.
 Now I am trying to answer these questions with my pictures.
 I am a very curious person, and as a photojournalist, I am eager to tell stories about any topics around the globe – environment, culture, and conflict in particular being my core interests.
 I see immense potential in narratives within the topics of endangered cultures in the ever-changing political landscape of the world, as well as in cultural phenomenon that gains sudden popularity.
 I believe that us humans need powerful visual stories in order to strengthen the connections between different cultures.

 I’m not a conceptual photographer, rather I am one who notices and reacts.
 I have a passion for establishing an immediate contact with my surroundings, which I then transform into visual stories in my journalistic works.
-My ability to serve as an observer helps me to perform in any situation at anytime.
-I collect inspiration and topics for my projects through adventures such as travelling and mountaineering.
-The main focus for me is to offer current stories to news agencies from whichever region I am involved with, and to keep the stories alive on the air.
+My ability to serve as an observer helps me to perform in any situation at any time.
+I collect inspiration and topics for my projects through adventures such as traveling and mountaineering.
+The main focus for me is to offer current stories to news agencies from whichever region I am involved with and to keep the stories alive on the air.

 My name is Tamás Sóki, I was born in 1993 in Pécs, Hungary.
-During my high school studies I started to work as a photojournalist for Axel Springer Hungary.
-Now I am graduated from the University of Applied Sciences in Budapest, where I studied photography BA, after it I attended to Moholy-Nagy University of Art and Design in Budapest and Aalto University School of Arts, Design and Architecture where I'm completing my MA.
-I actually work as a freelance photojournalist and as applied photographer.
+During my high school studies, I started to work as a photojournalist for Axel Springer Hungary.
+Now I am graduated from the University of Applied Sciences in Budapest, where I studied photography BA, after it, I attended to Moholy-Nagy University of Art and Design in Budapest and Aalto University School of Arts, Design, and Architecture where I'm completing my MA.
+I actually work as a freelance photojournalist and as an applied photographer.
 Read Less